tumnus123/fractal-mini-apps/docs/apps/koch-random/README.md

 # Koch Snowflake with Randomness

-This mini-app accompanies the illustration showing how randomness can soften the rigid regularity of the classical Koch construction, allowing more natural-looking patterns to appear.
+This mini-app accompanies the illustration showing how bounded randomness can soften the rigid regularity of the classical Koch construction, allowing a more natural-looking form.

 ## Controls
 - Iterations